katholt/reddog-nf/README.md

 * Currently for fail samples, the largest replicon requires 50% of reads mapped
     - we should do a proportional requirement i.e. require n% ~ replicon\_size
     - simple additional to `calculate_replicon_statistics.py`
-* Improve allele matrix creation - for each isolate we're writing both position and reference
-    - at least half the disk i/o by removing reference column in each
-* Chunked reads for SNP aligments and matrix aggregation
-    - avoid consuming very large amounts of memory for large datasets
-* Allow FASTA input
-    - must disable certain processes - use `when` directive if clean enough
-    - we'll probably be able to use a single `when` directive early in the pipeline
 * Sort inputs by file size
     - can provide small reduction in runtime